adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Don’t you dare to bite Toto!
 Shame on you!
 A big beast like you bites a poor little dog!"

 "I didn’t bite him," said the Lion.

 "No, but you tried to," she retorted.
 "You are nothing but a big coward."

-"I know it," said the Lion in shame, "It is my great sor- row, and makes my life very unhappy.
+"I know it," said the Lion in shame, "It is my great sorrow, and makes my life very unhappy.
 Where are you going?"
-"I am going to the great Oz to ask him to give me some brains," remarked the Scarecrow, "for my head is stuffed with
+"I am going to the great Oz to ask him to give me some brains," remarked the Scarecrow, "for my head is stuffed with straw."

-straw."

 "And I am going to ask him to give me a heart," said the Woodman.

 "And I am going to ask him to send Toto and me back to Kansas," added Dorothy.

-"Do you think Oz can give me courage?" asked the cow- ardly Lion.
+"Do you think Oz can give me courage?" asked the cowardly Lion.

 "Maybe," said the Scarecrow.